This advice applies to Scotland. Change country

 Anyone who receives, asks for, or is affected by a social work service, can make a complaint.
 For example if you live near a residential home, run by the local authority, and the way it provides its services is disruptive to you, a complaint can be made.

-You can make a complaint if you are worried about someone and what help you think they should be receiving.
-You can even make a complaint anonymously.
-If you make an anonymous complaint it may only be investigated by the local authority if you have enough information to allow the matter to be investigated.
+You can make a complaint if you are worried about someone because you don't think they are getting the help they need.
+You can even make the complaint anonymously.
+If you make an anonymous complaint it may only be investigated by the local authority if you have provided enough information to allow it to identify the person and the problem.

 Right to make a complaint and confidentiality

 You may be worried about making a complaint if the local authority is involved with your family for legal reasons, for example, because someone has been at risk.
 You can make a complaint and you can ask for it to be kept confidential.